 This will allow you to show off your skills and simultaneously build a portfolio of great work.

 Sometimes, the challenging part of starting your own business is to streamline your work system, and the same goes for being a social media consultant.

 When you decide to offer your social media consultancy service, you need to streamline your client pipeline.

 This is to ensure that they get the best customer experience when they work with you on the project.
 This involves pitching your service and onboarding them as a client to streamline the collaboration system between you and the client.

 While free tools like Google Forms or Google Docs can help you streamline your collaboration, you can also invest in some automation tools for sending proposals, signing agreements, managing projects, and invoicing.

 As a social media consultant, a few tools may help you streamline your collaborations with your clients.
 These include:

 - CRM (client relationship management) tools with various features that include creating proposals and signing the agreement for onboarding and offboarding clients, such as Dubsado or HelloBonsai.

-- Invoicing tools to ensure that you send out invoices and get paid on time, such as InvoiceBerry.
+- Invoicing tools to ensure that you send out invoices and get paid on time, such as Billdu and InvoiceBerry.

 - Project management tools to streamline your collaboration with clients, like Trello or Asana.